maik97/peak-shaver/docs/intro/how_to.rst

     # Import the Q-Table agent:
     from main.agent_q_table import Q_Learner

-The last line determine which agent we use.
-In this case we want to create an agent that uses a Q-Table, which will limit the input and action-space to discrete values.
-This is important for setting up the environment later.
+The last line determines the agent we want to use.
+In this case we want to import an agent that uses a Q-Table.
+This will limit the input and action-space to discrete values, which will be important for setting up the environment later.

 Setting up parameters and loading the dataset: